Pneumonia, you many not know, kills almost 1 million children under 5 each year – more than AIDS, malaria and measles combined.

 But there are people who, year after year and decade after decade, are on the frontlines protecting children from pneumonia.

 Spread all over the world, and often unknown even to each other, these are the people you never hear about and yet so many children’s lives depend on the progress they make, day after day, year after year.

-They are hidden heroes fighting a silent killer and on World Pneumonia Day (November 12th), JustActions was proud to thank them, and ask you to thank them too.
+They are hidden heroes fighting a silent killer and on World Pneumonia Day (November 12th), JustActions is proud to recognize their work and thank them, and ask you to thank them too.

 Here are the ten new PneumoniaFighters! for 2017 (in alphabetical order):

 (1) Quique Bassat (Barcelona Institute for Global Health), (2) HRH Infanta Cristina of Spain (“la Caixa” Foundation), (3) David Fleming (PATH), (4) Kristoffer Gandrup-Marino (UNICEF), (5) Keith Klugman (Bill & Melinda Gates Foundation), (6) Cammie Lee (Results for Development), (7) Carolyn Miles (Save the Children), (8) Ngozi Onwudiwe (Federal Ministry of Health, Nigeria), (9) Shamim Qazi (WHO), and (10) Kate Schroder (Clinton Health Access Initiative).